1951–52 Serie A

-The 1951–52 Serie A season was won by Juventus.
+The 1951-52 Serie A was the fiftieth edition of the Italian Football Championship.
+It was the nineteenth Italian Football Championship branded Serie A, since Serie A was launched in 1929.
+This was the twenty-sixth season from which the Italian Football Champions adorned their team jerseys in the subsequent season with a Scudetto.
+Juventus were champions for the ninth time in their history.
+This was their eighth scudetto since the scudetto started being awarded in 1924 and their seventh win contested as Serie A.

 Teams

 SPAL and Legnano had been promoted from Serie B.

 Six out of the twenty clubs came from Lombardy, a record for a single region of Italy.

 Events

 FIGC decided to restore the original 18-clubs format, so a special relegation would have been necessary.